Reservoir Dogs: Plot

 Eight men planning to rob a jewelry store for a diamond shipment eat breakfast at a diner.
 To pull off the heist, boss Joe Cabot assembles six experienced robbers who are strangers to each other.
-Joe and his son, "Nice Guy" Eddie Cabot, have known some of the team for years, but to shield identities, the rest use aliases: Mr. White, a career criminal; Mr. Blonde, a trigger-happy ex-convict; Mr. Orange, a reputed drug dealer; Mr. Pink, a paranoid neurotic; Mr. Brown, a pseudo philosopher; and Mr. Blue, an even-tempered cohort.
+Joe and his son, "Nice Guy" Eddie Cabot, have known some of the team for years, but to shield identities, the rest use aliases: Mr. White, a career criminal; Mr. Blonde, a trigger-happy ex-convict; Mr. Orange, a reputed drug dealer; Mr. Pink, a paranoid neurotic; Mr. Brown, a pseudophilosopher; and Mr. Blue, an even-tempered cohort.

-When an alarm is tripped during the heist, after Blonde started to shoot bystanders, the police arrive quickly.
+When an alarm is tripped during the heist, the police arrive quickly.
 Running from police, Pink hijacks a car, killing a couple of police officers in a shootout.
-White, who shoots police officers pursuing in a prowler, flees with Orange, who is shot hijacking a car at White's instruction.
-Gut shot, Orange bleeds profusely in the back seat of the car driven by White.
+White, who shoots police officers pursuing in a prowler, flees with Orange, who is shot hijacking a car before he kills the driver.
+Shot in the abdomen, Orange bleeds profusely in the back seat of the car driven by White.
 Despite Orange's pleadings to be taken to a hospital, White insists that he is not fatally wounded.
 At their warehouse hideout, White and Orange rendezvous with Pink, who informs them that he has hidden the diamonds nearby.

 Pink believes that the job was a setup and that the police were waiting to ambush them.
 White informs Pink that Brown is dead, Blue and Blonde are missing, and Blonde—a loose cannon—murdered several bystanders during the heist.
 White is furious that Joe, his old friend, would employ Blonde, who he describes as a psychopath.
 Pink argues with White, who feels responsible for Orange being shot, over whether to get medical attention for Orange, and Pink is wary that Joe is not there to get a doctor.
 The pair draw guns on each other, but they stand down when Blonde arrives with a kidnapped policeman, Marvin Nash.

 In flashback, having been paroled after a four-year prison sentence, Blonde meets with the Cabots.
 To reward him for not giving Joe's name to the authorities, the Cabots offer Blonde a no-show job.
 Though grateful, Blonde insists that he wants to get back to "real work", and they recruit him for the heist.